It's Easter and time for an egg hunt! Your 18-inch doll will have fun finding and collecting eggs with her new Easter basket made from plastic canvas.

 Cover the entire piece with continental stitches but leave the three threads on each short end unstitched.
 The piece will look like below.

 Make this piece into a circle by overlapping the unworked threads and stitch together using the continental stitch.

 After overlapping, fill in with the continental stitch.

 STEP 3: HANDLE

-With the piece of plastic canvas that is 48 holes x 2 holes, use a straight stitch over the middle threads.
+Cover the handle with a straight stitch down the center.
+Take the piece of plastic canvas 48 holes x 2 holes and stitch a straight stitch over the middle threads.

 Then, use an overcast stitch to cover the two long sides of the handle.
-For a video on how to do the overcast stitch, click here.
+The finished handle is shown in the photo below.

 Place the round side piece on top of the round bottom piece.
-Join them together using the whipstitch.
-Learn how to do the whipstitch, here.
+Join them together using the whip stitch.